 Professor, Department of Agricultural Economics, Purdue University

 Brent Gloy is a professor in the Department of Agricultural Economics at Purdue University.
 He teaches and conducts research and Extension programs in the areas of agricultural finance and agribusiness management.
 The majority of his research has focused on issues related to the supply and demand for credit.
-Brent currently serves as the director of the Center for Commercial Agriculture.
 He also teaches an undergraduate course in agricultural and food business strategy.

 Brent received his master’s degree and doctorate in agricultural economics from Purdue University.
 In addition to his activities in West Lafayette, Brent remains involved in the family farm business located in Southwestern Nebraska.